1. Home

 Physical Therapy

-Physical therapy can be beneficial for managing knee osteoarthritis, as well as many other common conditions.
+Physical therapy can be beneficial for managing knee osteoarthritis and many other common conditions.
 A physical therapist will analyze your movements and determine the best treatment for your knee pain.
-Your PT will focus on careful exercise selection, as well as prescribing the proper amounts to match your ability and your needs.
+Your PT will focus on careful exercise selection and prescribing the proper amounts to match your ability and needs.

 Exercise is very important for improving symptoms of knee osteoarthritis, but the exercises must also be the right fit for you.
-A physical therapist will help you find a starting point and will provide meaningful progressions as you get stronger.
+A physical therapist will help you find a starting point and provide meaningful progressions as you become stronger.

 Treatments may also include ultrasound, manual therapy, or dry needling.
-These techniques can help with improving your range of motion and provide short-term pain relief so you can get back to doing the things you love.
+These techniques can help improve your range of motion and provide short-term pain relief so you can get back to doing what you love.

 Injections